Natural Resources

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff:

-Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool- and warm-season grasses) with fine and coarse roots positively influences infiltration.
-Infiltration is typically high due to the coarse nature of these soils. -
+The functional/structural groups provide a combination of rooting depths and structure which positively influences infiltration.
+Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.
+Woody encroachment may adversely impact infiltration on this site.

 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site):